01 Sep Dry Needling vs. Acupuncture by Dr. Sarah Crawford

-Unfortunately, Acupuncture boards feel that Physical Therapists are infringing on their practice by performing techniques that outside their scope of practice that they are not thoroughly educated to do.
+Unfortunately, Acupuncture boards feel that Physical Therapists are infringing on their practice by performing techniques that are outside their scope of practice.
 They often comment on lack of training of physical therapists around invasive use of a needle.

 That said, Acupuncturist training varies by school but typically includes 3-4 years of study including internship.